CJCameron13/bmi-calculator/README.md

 Sep 1 - Short day today.
 Just wanted to do something.
 Did active states for the input boxes.
 Got started on welcome box.
 It appears to have a slight gradient so will need to add that.
 The rest should be fairly simple.

+Sep 3 - Got the gradient done pretty easily.
+For some reason, the text input increase in size when I increase the font-size value.
+Would like to find a solution to that.
+Otherwise the calculator box is ready to go minus the labels inside of the textbox.

 ### Built with

 - Semantic HTML5 markup